-To date, the 1985 Draft has the highest collective WAR of any Draft in history (1005.6).
+To date, the 1985 Draft has one of the highest collective WARs of any Draft in history.
 The top four picks of that year all went on to successful big league careers of varying degrees, highlighted by Hall of Famer Barry Larkin.
 The No. 5 pick that June was Kurt Brown, who never made it to the big leagues, and then the Pirates drafted Barry Bonds out of Arizona State.
 His 50.3 WAR with the Pirates alone would put him fourth among first-rounders from that year.
 He picked up two of his NL MVP Awards with the Pirates and led them to the postseason three years in a row from 1990-92.

 NATIONAL LEAGUE WEST